 5 Things We Can Learn About Lunch from the French

 How the French eat is an endless source of intrigue.
-They’re so thin!
-They eat so much cheese!
+It’s elegant, but in a casual, seemingly effortless way.
 And of course, they know how to lunch.
 In fact, in the short time I lived in Paris I witnessed a new approach to lunch that went beyond cramming food in your mouth at your desk.
 By keeping things leisurely and simple, you too can find lunch bliss.

 Here are the five most important things I learned about lunch from the French.